aws-samples/aws-fargate-fast-autoscaler/README.md

 import * as cdk from '@aws-cdk/core'
 import * as ec2 from '@aws-cdk/aws-ec2';
 import { AwsLogDriver, ContainerImage } from '@aws-cdk/aws-ecs';
-import { FargateFastAutoscaler } from '../autoscaler';
+import { FargateFastAutoscaler } from 'cdk-fargate-fastautlscaler';
 import * as path from 'path';

 const app = new cdk.App()